renovatebot/renovate/website/docs/configuration-options.md

 ## compatibility

 This is used to restrict which versions are possible to upgrade to based on their language support.
-For now this only support `python`, other languages would be added in the future.
+For now this only support `python`, other would be added in the future.

 ```json
 "compatibility": {